ikrma47/terraform-learning/PROGRESS.md

 - depends_on: use a reference instead whenever you can
 - Precondition errors name the expression and value, not the instance — put the key in the message yourself
 - Rename google_compute_firewall.allow-http -> allow_http (hyphen breaks A7 rule 3)
+- removed block: destroy = false forgets it; destroy = true DELETES it
+- A module declares required_providers, never a provider block
+- Modules ask for a provider version range; the root decides; the lock file records

 ## Open resources in GCP
 - gs://gcpsandboxgeneral-tfstate (permanent — never destroy)